Hourglass dolphin: Description

+Female gestation periods are estimated to be 12.9 months and they tend to give birth between mid to late July through October.

+An hourglass dolphin has 26 to 34 teeth in their upper jaw and 27 to 35 teeth in their lower jaw.
 Like all species of dolphins, they use echolocation to find food.
+There have been no verified sightings of calves and their coloration, size, and diet remains unknown.

 Geographic range and distribution

 The range is circumpolar from close to the Antarctic pack ice to about 45°S. The northernmost confirmed sightings are 36°S in the South Atlantic Ocean and 33°S near Valparaíso, Chile, in the Pacific.
+The overall circumpolar distribution is about 45°S to 67°S, with few sightings made near islands and the majority in the Southern ocean.
 Sightings have been made most commonly from the south of New Zealand, around the South Shetland Islands and off Tierra del Fuego, Argentina.

+Habitat

+The hourglass dolphins is a completely Antarctic species.
+This species prefers colder water so they spend most time closer to the surface where the temperature is around -0.3°C to 7°C. The warmest waters hourglass dolphins have reportedly found in was 14c.

+Hourglass dolphins migrate, moving farther south in the austral summer and moving further north during the austral winter.

 Behavior

 Hourglass dolphins are often seen in smaller groups up to 10–15 individuals, though groups of up to 100 have been observed.